iapyeh/chrowler/docs/index.rst

         Were you looking for version |last_stable| documentation?

-Chrowler is a web spider, written in Python_ and Javascript_.
+Chrowler is a web spider, written in Python_ and Javascript.
 Highlights include:

 * Easy installation.
 * Scalable.